GalMunGral/replay/README.md

 ### Batched Updates

 The setters of `observable`'s do not trigger re-renders synchronously.
-Instead, it addes all observing instances to a "update queue" that will be flushed _at the end of current event loop tick/iteration (i.e. after current task/macrotask)_.
+Instead, it addes all observerStack instances to a "update queue" that will be flushed _at the end of current event loop tick/iteration (i.e. after current task/macrotask)_.
 This is implemented using `queueMicrotask`.
 The update queue is implemented using a `Set` so that each instance will only be added once no matter how many of its dependencies have changed or how many times those dependencies have changed.

 ### Priority Queue